 Lactose in medicines

-When undigested lactose reaches the colon it draws in fluid and is fermented by enteric bacteria.
+If undigested lactose reaches the colon, it draws in fluid and is fermented by enteric bacteria, which can cause unwanted effects.

 Symptoms

-Most people with lactose intolerance do not need a severely restricted or lactose-free diet.
+Most adults with lactose intolerance do not need a severely restricted or lactose-free diet.

 Types of lactose intolerance